huijing/slides/58-cssconf-2019/README.md

     - this is also the case when `auto` and `minmax()` are shrinking together, as well as when `fit-content()` and `minmax()` are shrinking at the same time
     - but when there is lots of space, `fit-content()` gets capped at its `max-content` width, while `auto` and `minmax()` continue to grow
     - once `auto` hits `max-content` size though, it pauses growing while `minmax()` continues to absorb the free space until it hits the upper limit of `400px`, after which `auto` takes over the rest of the free space
+    - `fr` just takes over everything though, just keep that in mind

-- more options for editorial design that adapts well to more viewport sizes
+- *show Florence* more options for editorial design that adapts well to more viewport sizes
+    - grid allows us to do things like overlap so much easier than before
+    - *hide float (on top right corner) and trigger overlay*

+## Wrapping up

+I'm really excited for this to become mainstream and to have more designers and developers start considering the possibilities in their designs.
+So if any of you are still on the fence when it comes to trying out these newer CSS layout properties…

+*trigger GIF and credit text (on bottom right corner)*

+Thank you all for your attention.